-Roomy deck space
+Roomy running deck

 For most users, a 55-by-20-inch belt surface area allows for easy, uninhibited strides.
 If walking is your main form of exercise, you probably won’t ever need more.
 If you primarily run, or have extremely long legs, you may find a few more inches of length can do a lot to free your movements — around 60 by 20 inches.
 Clipping your strides means losing out on the muscle-toning benefit of stretching your legs out.